-Second, an episodic recorder must establish an ordering of episodes among threads.
-Rerun does so using Lamport scalar clocks [5], which is a technique that guarantees the timestamp of any episode E executing on thread i has a scalar value that is greater than the timestamp of any episode on which E is dependent and less than the timestamp of any episode dependent on E. In our example, since the episode E_1 ends with a timestamp of 43, the subsequent episode executing on thread j (E_2), which uses block F after thread i, must be assigned a timestamp of (at least) 44.
+Second, Rerun must order episodes across threads such that episode causal dependencies are respected.
+An active episode E is causally dependent on an episode F from another thread if E either (a) reads a variable written in F or (b) writes a variable read or written in F. Rerun records episode dependencies using Lamport scalar clocks [3].
+This technique guarantees that the timestamp of any episode E executing on thread i has a scalar value that is greater than the timestamp of any episode on which E is dependent and less than the timestamp of any episode dependent on E. In our example, since the episode E_1 ends with a timestamp of 43, the subsequent episode executing on thread i (E_2 , which uses block E_3 after thread i must be assigned a timestamp of (at least) 44.